DanNixon/dotfiles-legacy/README.md

 + --source-bwlimit <limit t|g|m|k>

-	This is the bandwidth limit imposed upon the source.
-This is mainly used if the target does not have mbuffer installed, but bandwidth limites are desired.
+	This is the bandwidth limit in bytes (kbytes, mbytes, etc) per second imposed upon the source.
+This is mainly used if the target does not have mbuffer installed, but bandwidth limits are desired.

 + --target-bw-limit <limit t|g|m|k>

-	This is the bandwidth limit imposed upon the target.
-This is mainly used if the source does not have mbuffer installed, but bandwidth limites are desired.
+	This is the bandwidth limit in bytes (kbytes, mbytesm etc) per second imposed upon the target.
+This is mainly used if the source does not have mbuffer installed, but bandwidth limits are desired.

 + --no-command-checks

-	Do not check the existance of commands before attempting the transfer.
-It assumes all programs are available.
-This should never be used.
+	Does not check the existence of commands before attempting the transfer, providing administrators a way to run the tool with minimal overhead and maximum speed, at risk of potentially failed replication, or other possible edge cases.
+It assumes all programs are available, and should not be used in most situations.
+This is an not an officially supported run mode.

 + --no-stream